nikhilsbhat/helm-drift/README.md

       --regex string       regex used to split helm template rendered (default "---\\n# Source:\\s.*.")
-      --skip-cleaning      enable the flag to skip cleaning the manifests rendered on to disk --skip-validation    enable the flag if prerequisite validation needs to be skipped --temp-path string   path on disk where the helm templates would be rendered on to (the same would be used be used by 'kubectl diff') (default "/Users/nikhil.bhat/.helm-drift/templates")
+      --skip-cleaning      enable the flag to skip cleaning the manifests rendered on to disk --skip-validation    enable the flag if prerequisite validation needs to be skipped --summary            if enabled, prints a quick summary in table format without printing actual drifts --temp-path string   path on disk where the helm templates would be rendered on to (the same would be used be used by 'kubectl diff') (default "/Users/nikhil.bhat/.helm-drift/templates")

 Global Flags:
   -l, --log-level string         log level for the plugin helm drift (defaults to info) (default "info")
-      --set stringArray          set values on the command line (can specify multiple or separate values with commas: key1=val1,key2=val2)
+      --no-color                 enabling this would render summary with no color --set stringArray          set values on the command line (can specify multiple or separate values with commas: key1=val1,key2=val2)
       --set-file stringArray     set values from respective files specified via the command line (can specify multiple or separate values with commas: key1=path1,key2=path2)
       --set-string stringArray   set STRING values on the command line (can specify multiple or separate values with commas: key1=val1,key2=val2)